Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 If you find him guilty, you don't all have to agree on all three of them.

-You can each have a different one, but ultimately one of these three, if you find it guilty, this becomes a felony.
+But ultimately, one of these three, if you find him guilty, this becomes a felony.

 That wasn't even talked about in the case.

-There was no there was no opportunity for the defense.
+There was no opportunity for the defense.

-It was a complete trick paid on played by the judge in conjunction with the prosecutors to not even discuss the fact that one of the crimes they could use to turn this into a felony is some sort of tax charge in the state of New York.
+It was a complete trick played by the judge in conjunction with the prosecutors to not even discuss the fact that one of the crimes they could use to turn this into a felony is some sort of tax charge in the state of New York.

 And they didn't even discuss that.